-Prepares students for graduate-level training in environmental sciences, or for entry-level employment in a broad spectrum of environmental careers.
-Graduates of this program will gain scientific literacy and a deep knowledge of biology, earth sciences, and health.
+Prepare for graduate-level training in environmental sciences, or for employment in a broad spectrum of environmental careers.
+As a graduate of this program, you'll gain scientific literacy and a deep knowledge of biology and earth sciences.

 This course provides an interdisciplinary focus on the interactions between humans and the environment.
 Topics of consideration include an overview of ecosystems; population growth; species extinction and preservation; air, water, and soil pollution and control; agriculture and world food production; and preservation, conservation, and sustainable resource management.
 Specific case studies will be considered as well as the view of different cultures toward their physical surroundings.